Hajime-Saitou/batch-job/README.md

 Prepare a job context consisting of job parameters and pass it as an argument to JobManager.entry().

-id ...
-Job ID (arbitrary name, if omitted, the base name of the first command line argument) command line ... command to execute and command line parameters Waiting list of other job IDs ...
++ id ...
+Job ID (arbitrary name, if omitted, the base name of the first command line argument)
++ commandLine ... command to execute and command line parameters
+* Waits ...
 List of job IDs waiting to run

 ```
 jobContexts = [